Mamá Mechona

-Mamá mechona (International Title: Freshman Mom) is a 2014 Chilean television series, it starts with a mother of 40 years old who dreams of studying at university.
-The series aired on Canal 13 from March 3 to August 19, 2014 on weekdays at 8pm for 118 episodes.
-Directed by Germán Barriga and Camilo Sánchez, and starring by Sigrid Alegría.
+Mamá mechona (International Title: Freshman Mom) is a 2014 Chilean television series, it starts with a 40-year-old mother who dreams of studying at university.
+The series aired on Canal 13 from 3 March to 19 August 2014 on weekdays at 8pm for 118 episodes.
+It is directed by Germán Barriga and Camilo Sánchez, and starring by Sigrid Alegría.